Skip to content

 You can update the names of existing API keys, delete them, or view their transaction history from the list of API keys.

-To manage existing API keys, from the Admin console:
+To manage existing API keys:

-1. Go to Admin > System > Api.
+1. Within Non-Employee Risk Management, go to Admin > System > Api.

 2. To edit a specific API key, select the name of the key you want to edit.